 Providing the information that fuels investor sentiment

-Credit rating agencies assess the likelihood that an organisation issuing debt will fail to pay back its creditors fully and on time – called ‘going into default’.
+Credit rating agencies assess the likelihood that an organisation or country issuing debt will fail to pay back its creditors fully and on time – called ‘going into default’.

 Data providers supply financial markets and media with critical real-time information such as company share prices, exchange rates, research and analytics, and tools and software for tracking portfolios.
 They also offer financial and business news services.

-In the credit rating agency business, Standard & Poor’s and Moody’s each control around 40% of the market.
-Fitch Ratings and Egan Jones are also significant players.
-In the market data and analysis industry, Bloomberg and Thomson Reuters remain locked in a battle for top spot – the former had a market share of 30.44% and the latter 30.05% in 2011, according to Burton-Taylor International Consulting.
+The ‘big three’ credit rating agencies, Standard & Poor’s (S&P), Moody’s and Fitch Ratings, control around 95% of the market.
+S&P and Moody’s have around 40% each and Fitch has 15%.
+In the market data and analysis industry, Bloomberg and Thomson Reuters remain locked in a battle for the top spot – the former had a market share of 30.82% and the latter 29.48% in 2012, according to Burton-Taylor International Consulting.
 Other key players include Dow Jones/Factiva, Interactive Data, FactSet, SIX-Telekurs and IRESS.